Emerging Delivery Service Trends and What They Mean to Shipping Industry

 Homeowners insurance covers theft, but for most people, their deductible is close to the value of the gift, so they don’t make a claim.
 Either they pay for a replacement item out of pocket or the recipient gets a less expensive present.

 Often the package owner doesn’t realize it has been stolen and blames the retailer for a shipping mix-up.
 In that situation, if the shipping company doesn’t store tracking information that confirms delivery, they or the retailer might have to provide a replacement.

-Amazon recently announced a new service that doesn’t just deliver packages to homes, but places them inside.
+In an attempt to reduce Amazon package theft, Amazon recently announced a new service that doesn’t just deliver packages to homes, but places them inside.
 Their new Amazon Key In-Home kit allows Prime members in select cities to install an app, a camera and a compatible smart lock.

 When customers order a package, if they select “free in-home delivery” at the time of payment, Amazon will send them a notification right before they deliver the order.
 Just before delivery, the driver scans the package, sending a signal to the online shopping giant.
 Amazon activates the camera and unlocks the smart lock.

 Users can watch the delivery in real time on their smartphone or mobile device, or they can opt to store a video for later viewing.
 After delivery, Amazon relocks the door and sends a notification the package is safely dropped off.

 In-home delivery is free for Amazon subscribers, but the kit costs $249.99.
 Amazon’s Peter Larsen says the company will perform a background check on all delivery drivers.
 In response to customer concerns about cybersecurity, Larsen says all parts of the system that allow access to customer’s homes are heavily encrypted and can be updated if new security concerns arise.